 If you find goods or money, you can’t keep them.
 In fact, police can charge you for keeping goods or money you’ve found that you don’t hand in.

 If you tell the police that you’ve found something of value, they may later return the goods to you if they can’t find the owner.

 If someone leaves property with you, this is called bailment.
 Under the law of bailment, you must take reasonable care of the goods and not damage them or take them from the owner.

 If you get rid of someone's property, you may be responsible to the owner for its value or even be charged with theft.

-If the person refuses to take the property, you’re still legally responsible for it unless you reach an agreement with the owner.
+If the person refuses to take the property back, you’re still legally responsible for it unless you come to an agreement with the owner.
 In this situation, you should get legal advice.

 Identifying your property

 Property identification is useful when your property has been stolen, but also when you’ve lost it.